-In 2014 the Council of Canadian Academies, a highly-respected scientific panel, released a report outlining knowledge gaps associated with unconventional gas development.
-It found that little is known about the effects of natural gas leaks into fresh water aquifers.
-This understanding is critical for communities, governments and the resource sectors to make decisions, improve practices and set policy and regulation.Show more
+In 2014 the Council of Canadian Academies, a highly respected scientific panel, released a report outlining knowledge gaps associated with unconventional gas development.
+At the time, it suggested little was known about the effects of natural gas leaks into freshwater aquifers.

-The Assessment of fugitive natural gas on near-surface groundwater quality project is designed to answer the following questions:
+Specifically, the Assessment of Fugitive Natural Gas on Near-Surface Groundwater Quality project was designed to answer the following questions:

 - What are the principal hydrogeological controls on the physical movement of fugitive gas in near-surface freshwater aquifers in northeastern British Columbia?